 While you’ll definitely want to include an “About me” section and some projects, you can also build out your portfolio with a couple of other elements.

 Blog: As you work on projects, consider writing blog posts about your process and findings.
 This can be an excellent way to showcase your communication skills while reinforcing your learning.

 Testimonials: If you can gather a few quotes from professors, employers, clients, or colleagues about your work in data analytics, it’s a good idea to include them.

 Your portfolio is an excellent spot to communicate what gets you fired up.
 Passionate about climate change?
 Prioritize projects using climate data.
 Interested in a job in the health care industry?
 Include health informatics projects.

 Humans are visual creatures, so try to make your portfolio more than just a wall of text.
 One way to do so is by using R or Jupyter Notebooks.
 These web applications allow you to share your live code, visualizations, and text in an interactive way.

 When it comes to your portfolio, less is more.
 When you’re just getting started, you might include every project you’ve worked on.
 But as you gain experience, you’ll want to include just enough to demonstrate your skills.

 You don’t have to wait for your first job to start developing your portfolio.
 If you’ve taken classes in data analytics, chances are they included some assignments or course projects.
 Add those to your portfolio.
 If you’re learning independently, start completing small portfolio projects as you go.
-You’ll not only practice your new skills, you’ll have material for your portfolio.
+You’ll not only practice your new skills, but you’ll also have material for your portfolio.